 There are a few reasons why a refrigerator isn’t cooling.
-If you would like to spare yourself some time and burden, give Lynn Appliance Repair a call for refrigerator repair in CITY, ST. We’re eager to visit and diagnose the cooling issue as well as fix it for you.
+If you would like to spare yourself some time and burden, give Lynn Appliance Repair a call for refrigerator repair in California.
+We’re eager to visit and diagnose the cooling issue as well as fix it for you.

 When a refrigerator is not cold, it is time to figure out what the issue might be.
 A lot of times it’s something as simple as a good coil cleaning behind the refrigerator.
 However, with these latest refrigerators, they’re manufactured with a variety of sensors too.

 Before we look too deep, we look at the most common and simple reasons for this problem.
 Here are a couple of things that we have found can lead to a refrigerator not cooling:

 Is the refrigerator plugged into an outlet?
 This will seem like it’s a funny question, but we’ve been called out to jobs that this was the problem.
 For some reason, it was unplugged.
 Maybe a kid did it, or an electrician during a project.
 Whatever the cause may be, be sure it’s plugged in.

 Look at the thermostat inside of the appliance.
 This is a common issue for families with children in their house.
 After all, kids are fascinated with dials and buttons and so, without understanding they are doing something bad, they mess with them.
 So, be sure that the thermostat temperature is not the cause of the warm refrigerator.

 Be sure the vents inside the freezer are not blocked with boxes or food.
 This is common since bags of frozen veggies get pushed in the back of the freezer.
 There might be food in the very back of a freezer that has long been forgotten.